First Blood: Development

+In 1972, Canadian-American author David Morrell's debut novel First Blood was published by Rowman & Littlefield.
+In 1985, Sylvester Stallone alleged that the original novel "took so long to get done" because the story was "so bloodthirsty".
+However, Morrell asserted that the novel's adaptation to film was delayed for ten years due to shifting studios options.

-In 1972, Lawrence Turman at Columbia Pictures bought the film rights to First Blood by David Morrell for $175,000.
+At the time of the novel's release, Lawrence Turman at Columbia Pictures bought the film rights to the novel for $175,000.
 Richard Brooks was slated to direct, and intended to have the film be an allegory on differing American perceptions of World War II and Vietnam War veterans, with Sheriff Will Teasle portrayed more sympathetically than in the novel.
 The film would have ended with Teasle ordering his men to drop their guns to try to reason with John Rambo, who would have then been fatally shot by an unknown assailant.
 Brooks planned to start shooting First Blood in New Mexico in December 1972.
 The film did not proceed because the Vietnam War was still underway and Brooks left the project.

 Afterward, John Calley purchased the rights at Warner Bros.
 Pictures for $125,000 with the thought of casting either Robert De Niro or Clint Eastwood as Rambo.
 A screenplay was written by Walter Newman with Martin Ritt intended to direct.
 The film would have criticized American military culture and portrayed Colonel Sam Trautman as the film's villain, ending with both Rambo and Teasle dying.
 Sydney Pollack and Martin Bregman also considered directing the film, with Bregman hiring David Rabe to write a script.
 After Bregman departed Mike Nichols considered directing Rabe's script.

 William Sackheim and Michael Kozoll wrote the screenplay that would be the basis of the final film in 1977, originally intending for John Badham to direct.
 Producer Carter DeHaven purchased Sackheim and Kozoll's script from Warner Bros. for $375,000.
 DeHaven secured the Cinema Group as a financer and hired John Frankenheimer as director with production to begin in Georgia.
 This was also the first version of the script in which Rambo survived the film.
 However, the project stalled again after the distributor Filmways was acquired by Orion Pictures.

 After Mario Kassar and Andrew G. Vajna of Anabasis Investments read the book, they became interested in doing an adaptation as the first production of their studio Carolco Pictures funded by "in-house sources".
 They purchased the film rights from Warner Bros. for $375,000 and Sackheim and Kozoll's script for $125,000 in 1981.
 Ted Kotcheff, who had been involved in the project in 1976, returned after Kassar and Vajna offered to finance one of his projects.
 Kotcheff offered the role of John Rambo to Sylvester Stallone, and the actor accepted after reading the script through in a day.